JJMinton/simulert/README.md

 which will send "BigSims: super dooper sim has completed without error." via slack once `run_simulation()` has completed.

+## CLI Usage

+    Usage: simulert [OPTIONS] COMMAND [ARGS]...

+    Options:
+      -e, --email                     attach email handler
+      -s, --slack                     attach slack handler
+      --simulertSlackToken TEXT       the token for the slack-bot used to send messages from.

+      --simulertSlackUsername TEXT    the username of the slack user to send messages to.

+      --simulertEmailHost TEXT        the host address of the email server to send from.

+      --simulertEmailPort TEXT        the connection port of the email server to send from.

+      --simulertEmailAuthentication TEXT
+                                      comma-separated username and password to
+                                      authenticate to the email server.

+      --simulertEmailSender TEXT      comma-separated sender name and email address

+      --simulertEmailRecipient TEXT   comma-separated receiver name and email address

+      --help                          Show this message and exit.

+    Commands:
+      run

+`run` command

+    Usage: simulert run [OPTIONS] METHOD

+    Options:
+      -n, --name TEXT  simulation name
+      --help           Show this message and exit.

+### Example
+Run the simulation `hello_world.py` with a slack handler using the set environment variables.

+    simulert -s run ~/hello_world.py --name my_simulation

 ## TODO
 1. Test logs.py
 1. Tidy up pyproject.toml to include only necessary files